 Things are improving but just not quickly enough.
-There has been an almost 30% drop in the colorectal cancer mortality rate over the past couple of decades.
+There has been an almost 30% drop in the colorectal cancer mortality rate over the past couple of decades (but increasing for people under 50 who are more likely to be misdiagnosed).
 This is in large part from doctors and patients doing a better job with increased colonoscopy screening.

 “Colon cancer is the 5th most commonly misdiagnosed disease.”